ArpinFidel/AI-based-social-media/README.md

-sem 3 project for Artificial Intelligence course. recommender based on collaborative filtering, designed to be connected to a laravel backend for use on a tinder-like chat messenger.
+sem 3 project for Artificial Intelligence course. recommender based on collaborative filtering, designed to be connected to a laravel backend for use on a tinder-like chat messenger (made by my teammates. files were lost).